asreview/asreview/docs/source/simulation_study_results.rst

 Models
 ------

-To assess effect of different ASReview models, seven models were evaluated differing in terms of the classification technique (Naive Bayes, Linear Regression, Support Vector Machine, and Random Forest) and the feature extraction strategy they adopt (TF-IDF and Doc2vec).
+To assess the effect of different ASReview models, seven models were evaluated differing in terms of the classification technique (Naive Bayes, Linear Regression, Support Vector Machine, and Random Forest) and the feature extraction strategy they adopt (TF-IDF and Doc2vec).
 The